Badnam: Plot

 Poor and honest man Haranath was entrapped by a corrupt person Mathur Ghosh.
 He commits suicide.
 Shankar, Haranath's son oaths to avenge for the wrongs done to Haranath.
 When he grows up, he also gets entrapped by Mathur Ghosh's friend and co-partner Sundar Banerjee who's also the local police head, Manotosh Banerjee's son even to the point he loses his lover Priya Dutta to him, the rich Prakash Dutta's daughter who also wanted to prove Haranath's innocence.
-But he doesn't let evil defeat him like his father while he avenges his death.
+But he does not let evil defeat him like his father while he avenges his death.
 He arrests Sundar and makes him confess in front of his father, that he got Mathur to entrap Haranath as a thief, took Priya away from him after framing him for using heroin in Priya's hotel where he was a singer and killing Mathur's daughter.
 Manotosh gets him and Mathur arrested in front of him and his mom while proving Haranath's innocence.
 Shankar and Priya finally get married.